Here we outline the current setup of MoveIt’s continuous integration setup, including Docker files and Travis configuration.

 BASEDIR: /home/runner/work/moveit2/moveit2/.work

-CLANG_TIDY_BASE_REF: refs/heads/main
+CLANG_TIDY_BASE_REF: main

-IMAGE: foxy-ci-testing
+IMAGE: humble-ci

 Running test 'source_tests'

 To re-create this job locally you’ll need a checkout of moveit2 at the commit you want to test.
-For the sake of this example the checkout is at ~/ws_moveit/src/moveit2
+For the sake of this example the checkout is at ~/ws_moveit/src/moveit2.
+Below is the command you’d construct to run the above job:

 ros2 run industrial_ci rerun_ci ~/ws_moveit/src/moveit2 \